-Electric fuel pumps are fairly simple but rely on many other systems to function properly.
+So, electric fuel pumps are fairly simple, but rely on many other systems, to function properly.

-The Electric fuel pump is responsible for delivering pressurized fuel from the fuel tank to the engine.
+Above all, electric fuel pumps are responsible, for delivering pressurized fuel, from the fuel tank to the engine.

-When the ignition is activated, the (PCM) energizes a relay that supplies voltage to all electric fuel pumps.
+Consequently, when the ignition is activated, the (PCM) energizes a relay, that supplies voltage to the fuel pump.

-- Fuel is drawn into the pump through an inlet tube and filter system.
+- Firstly, fuel is drawn into the pump, through an inlet tube and filter system.

-- The fuel then exits the pump through a one-way check valve (which maintains residual pressure in the system when the pump is not running), and is pushed toward the engine through the fuel line and filter.
+- Then, the fuel exits the pump, through a one-way check valve.
+Consequently, it maintains residual pressure in the system, when the pump is not running.
+After that, it is pushed toward the engine, through the fuel line and filter.

-- There is no fuel return line from the engine back to the tank.
+- And, there is no fuel return line, from the engine back to the tank.